 EPA develops an annual report called the Inventory of U.S. Greenhouse Gas Emissions and Sinks (Inventory).
 This report tracks total annual U.S. emissions and removals by source, economic sector, and greenhouse gas going back to 1990.
 EPA uses national energy data, data on national agricultural activities, and other national statistics to provide a comprehensive accounting of total greenhouse gas emissions for all man-made sources in the United States.
+EPA also collects greenhouse gas emissions data from individual facilities and suppliers of certain fossil fuels and industrial gases through the Greenhouse Gas Reporting Program.
 The most recent Inventory report is available for download at the bottom of this page.

 Individual sections of the draft report are also available for download: